 In an incident, a cloud security practitioner should know how to properly collect and manage forensic evidence from a cloud environment.

 Communication is key when operating in a cloud environment.
 The CCSP exam focuses on keeping lines of communication open with vendors, customers, partners, regulators and other stakeholders in the system.

-Domain 6: Legal and Compliance
+Domain 6: Legal, Risk, and Compliance

-An aspect of cloud computing significant to legal and regulatory compliance is the fact that an organization’s data is not under their control and that they may not know its physical location at any time.
+An aspect of cloud computing significant to legal and regulatory compliance is that an organization’s data is not under their control and that they may not know its physical location at any time.
 The CCSP tests knowledge of international legislation conflicts, cloud-specific risks, legal controls, the eDiscovery process and requirements for forensic analysis.